 Diesels deliver better overall mileage than petrol cars and have better torque at low engine revs, which is why big trucks, tractors, and industrial vehicles are mainly diesel-powered.

 This means to make the car move from a standing start as quickly as possible without doing a burnout.
 The idea is to control the start and move off at peak power that does not break traction in the same way as racing drivers do at the start of a race.
 Launch control is a very popular term and an aspirational feature amongst car enthusiasts.

 Modern high-performance cars often have something called ‘launch control’, a feature that can be activated to prevent the drive wheels from getting loose at a start.

 This term is applied to someone who drives their car in a reckless or irresponsible way and originated in Australia.
 Today, ‘Hooning’ is a car culture all of its own, made famous by drivers such as Ken Block and has drifted downwards to be applied to someone who enjoys taking their car out for a bit of high-performance pleasure (while still respecting the law).
 This term was very popular back in the day.

 Drop any of these terms into the conversation and you will soon be recognised as a true petrolhead.

 The Suzuki blog is jam-packed with helpful articles on all things auto.
 Sign up here and get our articles sent to your inbox

-Our team of experts at Suzuki have written about cars for years - download our ebook on 101 facts, tips and practical tidbits compiled from years of auto content, for both first time and longstanding car drivers.
+Our team of experts at Suzuki have written about cars for years - download our ebook on becoming a petrolhead, with tips and practical tidbits compiled by Chelsy Pinto.